anaisbetts/when/README.md

 ## How can it do this?

-Wann isn't magic, it will try to detect different kinds of observable objects and subscribe to them, but you will probably have to make your main object a subclass of the `Model` class.
+When isn't magic, it will try to detect different kinds of observable objects and subscribe to them, but you will probably have to make your main object a subclass of the `Model` class.
 This class doesn't do much other than allow you to provide an annotation `@notify` to describe properties that should notify when you change them.

 ```js
 @notify('toastCount')